gmile/gmile.github.io/_posts/2016-02-01-raw-sql-in-a-rails-project.md

 > – Guys, we should probably write this in raw SQL,<br>
 > – Raw SQL?
 Seriously?!<br>
 > – Yeah.
 Why not?
 It'll be much faster!<br>
 > – Who cares about the speed.
 No-one knows SQL anymore!
 How are we going to support a piece of code like that?
-What if there's<br>
-a mistake in the SQL query?
+What if there's a mistake in the SQL query?
 Also, how do you test a piece of code like that?<br>
 > – But...<br>
 > – Sorry man, let's write this "the Rails way", building the query via ActiveRecord relations.<br>
 > – Okay.